Authors of section

 Patients vary in their ability to resist infection.
 In some cases, a patient’s response to infection is so impaired that all efforts at treatment fail.
 To understand the problem of posttraumatic infection, it is important to assess each patient’s immunocompetence.

-Local factors are limited to the site of infection and include focal arterial insuffiency, venous stasis, previous radiation therapy, etc.
+Local factors are limited to the site of infection and include focal arterial insufficiency, venous stasis, previous radiation therapy, etc.

-Systemic factors that impair host resistance include tobacco smoking, malnutrition, diabetes mellitus, renal failure, chronic steroid use, HIV/Aids, etc.
+Systemic factors that impair host resistance include tobacco smoking, malnutrition, diabetes mellitus, renal failure, chronic steroid or immunosuppressant use, etc.

 classifications of wound infection